Skip to content

 • Refractory cases: add cyclosporine 3–5 mg/kg/day

-• Resumption of ICI should be decided after thorough consultation with the oncology department5)
+• Resumption of ICI should be decided after thorough discussion with the oncology department5)

-• Steroid eye drops: betamethasone 0.1% or dexamethasone 0.1% administered frequently
+• Steroid eye drops: Betamethasone 0.1% or dexamethasone 0.1% frequent instillation

-• Mydriatic agents: to prevent posterior synechiae (atropine 1% or tropicamide 0.5%)
+• Mydriatic agents: Prevention of posterior synechiae (atropine 1% or tropicamide 0.5%)

 • Sub-Tenon injection: triamcinolone acetonide 20 mg